mjgs/mjgs.github.io/_posts/2018-06-30-how-I-use-my-linkblog-posting-a-link-to-my-latest-blog-post.md

 ![Linkblog popup bookmarklet edit message text]({{site.baseurl}}/assets/images/linkblog-link-to-blog-post-02.png) {: refdef}

 I click on the 'Meta' tab and add some tags.
-Whie typing the tags, a drop down appears under the tag box to suggest tags that I have previously used in posts.
+While typing the tags, a drop down appears under the tag box to suggest tags that I have previously used in posts.
 I click the tag in the drop down and it autocompletes the tag in the tag boz or just continue typing and hit enter when I am done typing the tag.
 Tags can have spaces in them but no underscores.

 I jump back to the main tab and click the "Post Message" button.
 The window disappears as if it was never there.
 I open my linkblog and find that a new item has been posted linking to the blog post.